Porto has always shown its creativity, may it be through its historic architecture or its typical food dishes.

 If you are a design lover and would like to buy contemporary souvenirs in Porto this is definitely the store for you.
 CRU Cowork sells a wide range of products (jewelry, houseware, illustrations, stationary) fashioned after the latest trends in the design industry.

-How to get there: CRU Cowork is near Rua Miguel Bombarda and just 10min walking distant from the subway station Aliados.
+How to get there: CRU Cowork is near Rua Miguel Bombarda and just a 10 minutes walk from the subway station Aliados.

 Best Hotels in Porto for Design Lovers